ChaseY03/RoamioApp/README.md

 - After enabling the Maps JavaScript API, go to the "API & Services" > "Credentials" section

 - Click on the "Create Credentials" dropdown and select "API key".
-A pop-up will appear with your API key, copy this key.
-It will need to be added  to your .env file in the project
+A pop-up will appear with your API key

 You will also need to obtain an [OpenWeatherMap](https://openweathermap.org/api) API key.
 You will be required to create an account and verify

-## Installation
+## Installation and usage

-- Download the [repository](https://github.com/ChaseY03/RoamioApp) or clone the reposity using `git clone https://github.com/ChaseY03/RoamioApp.git`
+Download the [repository](https://github.com/ChaseY03/RoamioApp) or clone the repository using `git clone https://github.com/ChaseY03/RoamioApp.git`

-- `cd` into `Roamio`
+`cd` into `Roamio`

 Install all the dependencies